Symbolic Music Generation with Diffusion Models

-Denoising diffusion probabilistic models (DDPMs)~\cite{pmlr-v37-sohl-dickstein15, ho2020denoising} are a promising new class of generative models that can generate comparably high-quality samples~\cite{chen2020wavegrad, kong2020diffwave} by learning to invert a diffusion process from data to Gaussian noise.
-Unlike other deep generative models, DDPMs sample through an iterative refinement process inspired by Langevin dynamics, which enables post-hoc conditioning of models trained unconditionally~\cite{song2019generative, song2020improved, du2020implicit} that enables creative opportunities in applications such as music~\cite{engel2017latent}.
+Denoising diffusion probabilistic models (DDPMs)~\cite{pmlr-v37-sohl-dickstein15, ho2020denoising} are a promising new class of generative models that can synthesize comparably high-quality samples by learning to invert a diffusion process from data to Gaussian noise.
+Unlike many existing deep generative models, DDPMs sample through an iterative refinement process inspired by Langevin dynamics~\cite{welling2011langevin}, which enables post-hoc conditioning of models trained unconditionally~\cite{engel2017latent,song2019generative, song2020improved, du2020implicit} for creative applications.

-Iterative refinement, however, operates on continuous data, which has restricted DDPMs to domains such as images and audio, and prevented applying them to discrete data such as text and symbolic music.
+Despite these exciting advances, DDPMs have not yet been applied to symbolic music generation because their iterative refinement sampling process is confined to continuous domains such as images~\cite{ho2020denoising} and audio~\cite{chen2020wavegrad, kong2020diffwave}.
 Similarly, DDPMs cannot take advantage of the recent advances in modeling long-term structure~\cite{razavi2019generating, dhariwal2020jukebox, dalle} that use a two-stage process of modeling discrete tokens extracted by a separate low-level autoencoder.

-In this paper, we demonstrate that it is possible to overcome these limitations by training DDPMs on the continuous latents of low-level VAEs to generate long-form discrete symbolic music.
+In this paper, we demonstrate that it is possible to overcome these limitations by training DDPMs on the continuous latents of a low-level variational autoencoder (VAE) to generate long-form discrete symbolic music.
 Our key findings include:

-\begin{itemize} \itemsep0em \item High-quality unconditional sampling of discrete melodic sequences (up to length 1024) with DDPMs through iterative refinement of lower-level VAE latents. \item DDPMs outperforming strong AR baselines (TransformerMDN) in hierarchical modeling of continuous latents, partly due to a lack of teacher forcing and exposure bias during training. \item A method to identify and remove underused dimensions in VAE latents, crucial for hierarchical modeling both with DDPMs and AR models. \item Post-hoc conditional infilling of melodic sequences for creative applications.
+\begin{itemize} \itemsep0em \item High-quality unconditional sampling of discrete melodic sequences (1024 tokens) with DDPMs through iterative refinement of lower-level VAE latents. \item DDPMs outperforming strong autoregressive baselines (TransformerMDN) in hierarchical modeling of continuous latents, partly due to a lack of teacher forcing and exposure bias during training. \item Post-hoc conditional infilling of melodic sequences for creative applications.

 \end{itemize}